metjush/decision_tree/README.md

 This repository is a basic implementation of a decision tree algorithm for supervised classification learning.
 It implements a basic tree classifier, as well as a wrapper for tree bagging (bootstrap aggregating) and random forests.

+## Dependencies

+This implementation is built on `numpy` (<http://www.numpy.org/>), which is the only dependency required for running the classifier.
+The example script in `Examples.py` also requires `scikit-learn` (<http://scikit-learn.org/stable/index.html>) as it uses their `datasets` functionality to load example data.
+However, this package is not required for running the trees.

 ## Basic usage

 ### Single Tree